AndrewBartholomew62/Andrew-Bartholomew-braid/README.md

-    Turaev's extended bracket polynomial of a classical or virtual knotoid or multi-knotoid Parity arrow polynomial of a classical or virtual knot or knotoid Parity bracket polynomial of a classical or virtual knot or knotoid
+    Turaev's extended bracket polynomial of a classical or virtual knotoid or multi-knotoid Parity arrow polynomial of a classical or virtual knot or knotoid Parity bracket polynomial of a classical or virtual knot or knotoid Kim and Kim's Q polynomial for doodles with one component

     Dynnikov test for the trivial braid
-    Hamiltonian circuits within classical or flat knot or link diagram Vogel's algorithm for determining a braid word from a knot or link diagram
+    Hamiltonian circuits within classical or flat knot or link diagram Vogel's algorithm for determining a braid word from a knot or link diagram Prime test to determine whether a given diagram is prime; i.e is not a connected sum, or has a 3-connected shadow

     Dowker(-Thistlethwaite) code for a braid or labelled peer code Gauss code for a labelled peer code or the closure of a braid word